Finding Your Builder

 - Also ask the builder for Subcontractor/Vendor references.
 You want to know that your builder is reliable with payments to their contractors/vendors, (you do not want any unforseen liens show on your home when it is time to close).
 Pay particular attention to the end stages of construction where finish subcontractors/vendors tend to have more difficulty getting paid by the builder.

 Builders need to have the knowledge, skills and personality to construct your home, but they also need to be fiscally responsible to the construction of your home.
 Tougher economic times along with tougher lending standards can lead to builders getting overextended and one setback can put a builder out of business.
-You want to make sure your builder will be there from start to warranty.
+You want to make sure your builder will be there from start through warranty.